-- .01 If accepted actuarial practice conflicts with the law, then the actuary should comply with the law, but should report the conflict and, if practical, useful and appropriate under the terms of the engagement, report the result of applying accepted actuarial practice.
-[Effective July 1, 2011] - .02 On occasion, accepted actuarial practice may conflict with applicable law, in which case the law governs.
+- If accepted actuarial practice conflicts with the law, then the actuary should comply with the law, but should report the conflict and, if practical and useful, report the result of applying accepted actuarial practice.
+[Effective December 1, 2002] - On occasion, accepted actuarial practice may conflict with applicable law, in which case the law governs.
 For example, the amount required to fund a registered pension plan may exceed the amount which the Income Tax Act permits a contributor to contribute, or regulation may preclude the use of present values in valuing an insurer's insurance contract liabilities.

-- .03 If the law merely requires a practice, or limits practice to a range, that is within the range of accepted actuarial practice, then accepted actuarial practice does not conflict with the law. - .04 If accepted actuarial practice conflicts with a practice that the law permits, but does not require, and if the terms of the actuary's engagement call for that practice, then the actuary would be guided by the recommendation in subsection 1320, Conflict with terms of engagement. - .05 Description of the conflict and disclosure of its effect is useful in order to disclose that the work deviates from accepted actuarial practice, disclose that the work, insofar as the conflict is concerned, is in accordance with the requirements of the legislator or regulator, which vary by jurisdiction, rather than accepted actuarial practice, which is uniform across Canada, and promote eventual adoption of accepted actuarial practice into law.
+- .03 If the law merely requires a practice, or limits practice to a range, that is within the range of accepted actuarial practice, then accepted actuarial practice does not conflict with the law. - If accepted actuarial practice conflicts with a practice which the law permits, but does not require, and if the terms of the actuary's engagement call for that practice, then the actuary would be guided by the recommendation in subsection 1320, Conflict with terms of engagement. - .05 Description of the conflict and disclosure of its effect is useful in order to disclose that the work deviates from accepted actuarial practice, to disclose that the work, insofar as the conflict is concerned, is in accordance with the requirements of the legislator or regulator, which vary by jurisdiction, rather than accepted actuarial practice, which is uniform across Canada, and to promote eventual adoption of accepted actuarial practice into law.

-- .06 The actuary may report the result of applying accepted actuarial practice either qualitatively or quantitatively.
-A quantitative report provides better information but requires more work. - .07 It is practical to report the result of applying accepted actuarial practice unless the work to do so is onerous or the needed data are unobtainable.
-If a quantified result is not practical, then a verbal description of the result is better than no report.

-.08 The usefulness of reporting the result may vary among users.
+- The actuary may report the result of applying accepted actuarial practice either qualitatively or quantitatively.
+A quantitative report provides better information but requires more work. - It is practical to report the result of applying accepted actuarial practice unless the work to do so is onerous or the needed data are unobtainable.
+If a quantified result is not practical, then a verbal description of the result is better than no report. - The usefulness of reporting the result may vary among users.
 The criterion of usefulness is, therefore, usefulness to any user.